abridged/collabland-dev/telefrens/create-a-tf-group.md

 import gif2 from '@site/static/img/telefrens/setup-tf-group-basic.gif';
 import gif3 from '@site/static/img/telefrens/setup-tf-group-protect.gif';

 This article walks you through the steps to create a Telegram Token Gated Access group with Telefrens Telegram bot.
-So once your group is setup, anyone who buys your pass in Telefrens app can see your group link on your profile and join it.
+So once your group is setup, anyone who buys your Pass in the Telefrens app can see your Group Chat button on your profile and join your group by clicking it.

 ## How to Create a Token Gated Group on Telegram